aridjayarecipes/cutesrecipes.web.app/content/post/2339-step-by-step-guide-to-make-speedy-pumpkin-banana-oatmeal-bread.md

 1. Mix all the dry ingredients
 1. Mix all the wet ingredients
-1. Mix the dry and the wet, but don't overdue it.
+1. Mix the dry and the wet, but don&#39;t overdue it.
 1. Put in a greased up bread pan and bake at 345 for 45 minutes.